-The El Paso County Sheriff's Office Cadet Program is an exciting innovative opportunity where young people can learn about careers in Law Enforcement and Detentions.
+The El Paso County Sheriff's Office Cadet/Explorer Program is an exciting innovative opportunity where young people can learn about careers in Law Enforcement and Detentions.

-The Cadet Program is overseen by Sergeant John David and has nine Cadet Advisors.
-All the cadet advisors are deputies with the Sheriff’s Office, seven of whom are assigned as full time School Resource Officers.
+The Cadet/Explorer Program is overseen by Lieutenant Greg Maxwell and has 10 Cadet Advisors.
+All the cadet advisors are deputies with the Sheriff’s Office.

 To apply, simply complete and submit an application.
-Once the application has been received, candidates will be contacted and invited to the next regularly scheduled meeting.
+Once the application has been received, candidates will be contacted and given instructions on the application process.
 Successful acceptance to the program will include an interview and a background check.

-For more information on the Sheriff’s Office Cadet Program, please contact Sergeant John David at (719) 520-7349.
+For more information on the Sheriff’s Office Cadet Program, please contact Lieutenant Greg Maxwell (719) 520-7342.